Gamma Coronae Australis

-Gamma Coronae Australis (γ CrA), is a binary star located in the constellation Corona Australis.
+Gamma Coronae Australis is a binary star system located in the constellation Corona Australis.
+Its name is a Bayer designation that is Latinized from γ Coronae Australis, and abbreviated γ CrA or γ CrA.
 The system has a combined apparent visual magnitude of 4.20, making it faintly visible to the naked eye.
-It is located 56.4 light-years (17.3 parsecs) from the Sun, based on its parallax.
+It is located at a distance of 56.4 ly from the Sun, based on its parallax.
 Gamma Coronae Australis is a member of the Milky Way's thin disk.